MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 ### Ensure flows that use it are not cached

-Sometime power automate will cache old values for environment variables.
-If you do not see expected behavior after changing an environment variable, it is recommended that you restart the impacted flows after you set an environment variable as a result.
+Sometimes Power Automate will cache old values for environment variables.
+If you do not see the expected behavior after changing an environment variable, it is recommended to restart the impacted flows after setting the environment variable.

 1. Go to [Power Automate](https://make.powerautomate.com).
 1. On the left pane, select **Solutions**.